-Steven L. Kunkel, Ph.D., is interim executive vice dean for research in the Medical School and chief scientific officer for Michigan Medicine, effective Oct.
-1, 2018.
-He serves the faculty as the Endowed Professor of Pathology Research and the Peter A. Ward Distinguished University Professor of Pathology.
+Steven L. Kunkel, Ph.D., is executive vice dean for research in the Medical School and chief scientific officer for Michigan Medicine, effective Sept.
+1, 2019.
+He serves the faculty as the Endowed Professor of Pathology Research and the Peter A. Ward Distinguished University Professor.

 Kunkel has a long and robust history with the University of Michigan.
 He has served in various leadership and administrative positions, including interim associate vice president for research; associate dean for interdisciplinary studies, Horace H. Rackham Graduate School; interim dean of the Rackham Graduate School; interim vice provost for academic affairs; and co-director of Departmental Research, Department of Pathology.